emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### Revenge Note

+**Required**

 - Go to settings then about and tap 10 times on the version number
-- That will enable developer settings then put 287013 as discord version
+- That will enable developer settings then put 287013 as discord version (latest supported version)

 ***